gargalloeric/k8s-learning/docs/intro.md

 >
 > - Watches the API server for new tasks.
 > - Executes the appropiate runtime to execute tasks.
-> - Reposts tasks status to the API server.
+> - Reports tasks status to the API server.

 - Runtime: Every worker node has one or more runtimes (like docker, containerd, etc...) for executing tasks.